 - Clients are subject to third party fees that are not fully disclosed;

-- The firm is providing services in a country without being registered or claiming applicable exemption;
+- The firm is providing services in a country without being registered or claiming the applicable exemption;

 - The firm is unaware that a client has been added to the OFAC SDN list;

-- Employee outside business activity is not being supervised;
+- An employee outside business activity is not being supervised;

 - Employee personal trading is not being reviewed;